MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 - Data collection
 - Sentiment analysis model training
 - App development
-- Containerization with Docker-compoose
+- Containerization with Docker
 - App deployment

-All the code is available in github and organized in independant directories, so you can check, run it and improve it.
+All the code is available in github and organized in independant directories, so you can check it, run it and improve it.

 Let's get started! 💻